ethan-mcq/nf-plasmidsaurus-plasmid/README.md

     Modularity – Helps keep workflows clean and structured.
     Improved Maintainability – Changes to a subworkflow update all pipelines that use it.

 **MAIN POINT:** Do not perform analysis within the main workflow scripts.
-If analysis or calling of outside packages is necessary and there is not already a pre-built module, make one.
+If analysis or calling of outside package or scripts is necessary and there is not already a pre-built module, make one.

 ---